eosnetworkfoundation/eosio-plus/Statement-of-Purpose.md

 Ensures the ongoing maintenance of the eosio protocol codebase ensuring secure code for all users with the ability to quickly assess, patch and disseminate any new security patches for eosio code in a manner that supports the security of all users of eosio open-source protocol software regardless of their membership within this group.

-The definition of core code is outlined within the results of a workgroup lead by Aaron Cox (Draft to be added as Appendix A after approval)
+The definition of core code is outlined within Appendix A.

 ## 3.Public Code Maintenance and Distribution